A Complete Characterization of Pythagorean Hodograph Preserving Mappings: Definitions and main results

 where $f\in \mathbb R(x,y)$ is square-free and $h\in \mathbb C(x,y)$.
 After a linear change of variables $x=\frac{1}{2}(z+\bar{z})$, $y=\frac{1}{2\mathrm{i}}(z-\bar{z})$ the left hand side of \eqref{eq:fh2} contains only $z$ because it is holomorphic.
 Consequently the factors of the right hand side $fh^2$ cannot contain $\bar{z}$ because there is no way to cancel out such factors.
 Indeed, $f$ is square free and $h^2$ contains only squares.
 This means that $f$ and $h$ are both holomorphic.
 Moreover $f$ is real and thus constant.
 As a result $\Psi\coloneqq\sqrt{f}\,h$ is a complex rational (meromorphic) function and $\Phi'=\Psi^2$. \end{proof}

 A further special case of interest is $m = n \ge 3$.
 Here, the class of PH-preserving maps is considerably smaller:

-\begin{corollary} [Rigidity for $m=n\ge3$] If $n\ge3$ and $\Phi\colon\mathbb R^n\to\mathbb R^n$ is PH preserving, then it is a Möbius transformation.
-Conversely, all Möbius transformations are PH-preserving. \end{corollary} \begin{proof} Assume first that $\Phi$ is PH preserving.
+\begin{corollary} [Rigidity for $m=n\ge3$] If $n\ge3$ and $\Phi\colon\mathbb R^n\to\mathbb R^n$ is PH-preserving, then it is a Möbius transformation.
+Conversely, all Möbius transformations are PH-preserving. \end{corollary} \begin{proof} Assume first that $\Phi$ is PH-preserving.
 By Theorem~\ref{th:RmtoRn} with $m=n$, the map $\Phi$ is rational, regular, and its first fundamental form satisfies

 for some real rational function $\lambda>0$.
 In particular, $\Phi$ is (anti-)conformal on its regular set.
 Liouville’s classical theorem in dimension $n\ge3$ now implies that any $C^1$ conformal map between domains in $\mathbb R^n$ is the restriction of a Möbius transformation of the one-point compactification $\widehat{\mathbb R}^n\coloneqq\mathbb R^n\cup\{\infty\}$; see for instance \cite[Chap.~5]{IwaniecMartin2001} or \cite{Ahlfors1986}.
 Hence $\Phi$ is (the restriction of) a Möbius transformation.